prl-mushr/mushr-website/content/tutorials/mushr_navigation_system.md

 {{< figure src="/tutorials/MuSHR_multiagent_navigation/demo_time.gif"    width="600" height="400" >}}

 As you can see, the blue car stops at the turn for a while before continuing.
 This happens because the blue car rounded the turn and arrived a little too early at the next waypoint.
 It therefore slowed down before continuing in order to maintain the timing.

+Additional parameters like "allow_reverse", "adaptive_lookahead" and "safety_radius" can be considered as "extra" or "experimental".
+Allow_reverse sets whether the cars are allowed to go in reverse or not.
+It is set to true by default.
+Setting it to false may or may not cause issues with navigation.
+Adaptive_lookahead skips waypoints if they're not reachable, this can help the system deal with global planners that provide unreasonable trajectories.
+The downside is that sometimes it may skip waypoints you do want to pass through.
+Last but not the least, the safety_radius is like an air-cushion around the car.
+A safety radius of 0 is not recommended, as localization errors in the real world may cause you to bump into other agents.
+Generally speaking, keep the safety radius as 0.1 + whatever the uncertainty of your localization system is.

 ## Troubleshooting
 * **the multi_teleop.launch or nhttc_demo.launch node crashes when rviz is started:** Wait for all the cars to initialize first before starting rviz.
 This usually takes about 5-10 seconds and a little longer if launching for the first time after boot.